 2. PUT YOU FIRST Stop putting everyone and everything before you.
 You are the most valuable thing on this planet and you have to know this.
 If you don't look after you, no one else will.
 Remember what the air hostess says: put your on your own oxygen mask before helping others.

 Yoga, meditation, spending time in nature, and taking 3 deep breaths when stressed are 4 of the most stress-relieving things you can do!

 4) AVOID STIMULANTS

-You may feel your 3 cups of coffee a day keeps you going but the truth is they are actually bring you down fast!
-All stimulants “stimulate” the body so when you have adrenal fatigue you need to rest, nourish and calm your system.
-Therefore it's time to get off all coffee, sugar and alcohol.
+You may feel your 3 cups of coffee a day keeps you going but the truth is they actually bring you down fast!
+All stimulants “stimulate” the body so when you have adrenal fatigue you need to rest, nourish, and calm your system.
+Therefore it's time to get off all coffee, sugar, and alcohol.

 If after reading this you feel you may have adrenal fatigue please feel welcome to contact me for more information or book in for a 30 minute balance appointment to see how I can help you.